Gurparkash-Singh/Taqdeer-Alitura/README.md

 In Case of minimal viable product:
 - [ ] Disable location
 - [ ] Disable profile

-Confirm new homepage with Faris if not then restore old homepage

 product <- component <- properties